MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 - Workload cluster updates

-To update AKS hybrid via Windows Admin Center, use these instructions:
+To update AKS hybrid using Windows Admin Center, see:

 - [Upgrade the Azure Kubernetes Service host in AKS hybrid using Windows Admin Center](/azure/aks/hybrid/update-akshci-host-windows-admin-center).

 - [Upgrade the Kubernetes version of Azure Kubernetes Service (AKS) workload clusters with Windows Admin Center](/azure/aks/hybrid/upgrade-kubernetes).

-To update AKS hybrid using PowerShell, use these instructions:
+To update AKS hybrid using PowerShell, see:

 - [Upgrade the Azure Kubernetes Service host in AKS hybrid using PowerShell](/azure/aks/hybrid/update-akshci-host-powershell).